| To the memory of Alexander Riddoch, Esq., many years provost of

 and constant friend; a Magistrate whose firmness and moderation, in times of

+difficulty and danger, were of great benefit to the community."
 By a deed of settlement, executed 19th March, 1822, PROVOST RIDDOCH directed

 that £500 should be invested on heritable security, the annual interest to be